curityio/account-linking-recipes/doc/3-external-account-behavior.md

 # External Accounts Identity Behavior

-This describes how to use an external account as the main account, with no use of default passwords.\
+This describes how to use an external account as your main account, and bypass use of usernames and passwords.\
-The external system in this example is Azure Active Directory.
+This example uses a federated login to Azure Active Directory as the main account.

 ## Configure Azure Active Directory